- by Beatrice

 Lhasa Tourist Map

 The Potala Palace, located on the Mabuli Mountain in the northwest of Lhasa city, is the highest building in the world, integrating palaces, castles and monasteries.
 The Jokhang Temple built by the great King Songtsan Gampo is the earliest civil structure in Tibet.
 Barkhor Street is located in the old city of Lhasa.
 It is a famous circuit road and commercial center in Lhasa.
 The Ramoche Temple to the north mainly enshrines the 8-year-old statue of Sakyamuni.
-Drepung Monastery, Ganden Monastery and Sera Monastery are collectively known as the three major monasteries in Lhasa, and are representative buildings of the Gelug Sect of Tibetan Buddhism.
+Drepung Monastery, Ganden Monastery and Sera Monastery are collectively known as the three major monasteries in Lhasa and are representative buildings of the Gelug Sect of Tibetan Buddhism.
+And beautiful Namtso lake, “precious garden” Norbulingka, relaxing Yampachen Hot Springs, etc. make Lhasa one of the most distinctive and charming cities in the world.

 - Lhasa Restaurants